 The City of Bloomington's Economic and Community Development Department-Community Enhancement Division is the lead entity responsible for implementing the 2020-2024 Consolidated Plan.
-The Community Enhancement Division's Grants Coordinator is responsible for preparing and submitting the Consolidated Plan, Annual Action Plans, Consolidated Annual Performance Evaluation Reports, Environmental Review Records, and other required reports.
-Additionally, the Grants Coordinator is responsible for overall financial monitoring/compliance, subrecipient monitoring, applicant intake, records management, and community outreach activities related to CDBG funding.
+Staff from this division that work on CDBG activities include the Community Enhancement Division Manager, Grants Coordinator, Grant Specialist, and Rehabilitation Specialist.